freePKC/freePKC.github.io./My_Projects.md

 ### Roller Coaster Project:
 - This was a project I did in Grade 9 Design Tech.
 For this project, our goal was to build a functioning marble roller coaster and earn the highest score.
 Points were calculated on, number of loops, diameter of loops, time from top to bottom and height from top to bottom.
-With all this com,bined my group came first place.
+With all this combined my group came first place.
 We also went to Wonderland for this project.
 Below is an image of the project.

 <img src="docs/assets/Roller_Coaster.jpg" width="200" height="auto">